Connect with others who understand.

 Written by Victoria Menard

-Although Epsom salts can’t treat the underlying overactivation of the immune system, they may help manage skin symptoms like dryness, itchiness, and irritation.
-Talk to your doctor or dermatologist before trying any new home remedies as part of your eczema skin care routine.
+Although Epsom salts can’t treat the underlying causes of eczema, they may help manage skin symptoms like dryness, itchiness, and irritation.
+This article will discuss the potential benefits of Epsom salts and explore how they may be used for eczema symptom relief.
+It’s always a good idea to talk to your doctor or dermatologist before trying any new home remedies for your eczema.

-Epsom salts are a mineral salt named after a saltwater spring in Surrey, England.
-Specifically, Epsom salts are magnesium sulfate — a compound of the elements magnesium, considered to be its active ingredient, and sulfur.
-(Table salt, on the other hand, is composed of the elements sodium and chlorine.)
-Epsom salts have been recommended by integrative medicine practitioners to help with a range of complaints, including muscle soreness, anxiety, stress, and sleeping problems.
+Epsom salts are mineral salts named after a saltwater spring in the town of Epsom, England.
+Specifically, Epsom salts contain magnesium sulfate — a compound of the elements magnesium and sulfur.
+Table salt, on the other hand, is composed of the elements sodium and chlorine.
+Epsom salts have been recommended by integrative medicine practitioners to help with a range of issues, including muscle soreness, anxiety, stress, and sleeping problems.

-Some MyEczemaTeam members swear by Epsom salts as a remedy to help calm eczema-prone skin.
-“Who would’ve ever known,” asked one member, “that Epsom salt baths help to heal dead, itchy, red skin?
-It helps with dead skin so the new skin can form a barrier.”
+Some MyEczemaTeam members use Epsom salts as a remedy to help calm eczema-prone skin.
+One member commented, “Who would’ve known that Epsom salt baths help to heal dead, itchy, red skin?
+It helps remove dead skin so the new skin can form a barrier.”

 How To Use Epsom Salts for Eczema

-Epsom salts are most commonly used during bathing as a soak.
-The Cleveland Clinic recommends adding about one cup (300 grams) of Epsom salts to your bath water and soaking in the dissolved salts for 15 minutes.
-Although hot water will help the salt dissolve more quickly, it is recommended that people with eczema bathe only in warm water to prevent worsening of symptoms.
-The National Eczema Association also recommends following baths with a moisturizer or emollient to help seal in hydration.
+If you choose to try Epsom salts for eczema, the most common way to use it is by dissolving it in a bath.
+The Cleveland Clinic recommends adding 300 grams (about one cup) of Epsom salt to your bath water and soaking in the dissolved salts for 15 minutes.
+Although hot water helps the salt dissolve more quickly, it’s recommended that people with eczema bathe only in lukewarm water, and for no more than 15 minutes, as hot water can make symptoms like dryness worse.
+The National Eczema Association also suggests applying a moisturizer or emollient after the bath to help seal in hydration while your skin is warm and moist.

-Some MyEczemaTeam members add other ingredients to their baths alongside Epsom salts.
-As one member shared, “When it comes to skin that has already been scratched and is raw, I like to do a bath bomb with oils and Epsom salts.
+Some MyEczemaTeam members add other ingredients to their baths alongside Epsom salts, like essential oils.
+One member shared, “When it comes to skin that has already been scratched and is raw, I like to do a bath bomb with oils and Epsom salts.
 It soothes the irritated, raw skin that I have scratched.
 I like to get Dr. Teal’s Epsom salt bath bombs — they have eucalyptus in them, and it seems to help, especially with the itching.”
+However, you may want to tread carefully unless you’re adding ingredients you know won’t irritate your skin.

 Meet Your Team

 Have you tried Epsom salts to manage your eczema symptoms?
-Share your experience and tips in the comments below or by posting on MyEczemaTeam.
+Do you have any tips for using Epsom salts for eczema?
+Share your experience and tips in the comments below or start a conversation by posting on your Activities page.

 All updates must be accompanied by text or a picture.